smithb99/uas-ground-deprecated/server/README.md

 ## Run the Server
 ---
-To run the server locally to testing run the following command
+To run the server locally to test you can run the following command
 >`python3 app.py`

 To run the server in production you should follow this guide [here](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-16-04).
 However if you're in a hurry and need to get something up you can open up `app.py` and modify the following code.